aircrack-ng/rtl8188eus/README.md

 Driver `rtl8xxxu` coming with newer kernels supports **monitor** mode so use it before trying this one

+For a copy-paste Kali lab setup for the TP-Link TL-WN722N v2/v3, see [docs/KALI_QUICKSTART.md](docs/KALI_QUICKSTART.md).

 # Howto build/install
 1. Compile and install the driver: